Archive #13 – Huineng, Subhuti, and Monkey’s Religion in “Xiyou ji” (2006)

 Sun Wukong’s Strength-Bestowing Ritual

 In chapter 88 of Journey to the West (Xiyouji, 西遊記, 1592), the pilgrims arrive in the lower Indian prefecture of Jade Flower District (Yuhua xian, 玉華縣), which strikes Tripitaka as a spitting image of the Tang Chinese capital of Chang’an.
-There, the disciples’ monstrous appearance rouses the local ruler’s three sons to action, respectively wielding two staves and a battle rake against what they think are demons come to harm their father.
-However, they soon learn Monkey, Pigsy, and Sandy are celestial warriors possessing magical versions of their mere earthly arms.
+There, the disciples’ monstrous appearance rouses the local ruler’s three sons to action against what they think are demons come to harm their father.
+However, they soon learn Monkey, Pigsy, and Sandy are celestial warriors possessing magical versions of their mere earthly arms (two staves and a battle rake).
 The three princes are later accepted as disciples, the oldest wanting to learn Monkey’s techniques and the second and third oldest wanting to learn from Pigsy and Sandy in turn.
-But when they fail to lift the monks’ celestial weapons, Monkey performs an arcane ritual in which he bestows each prince with superhuman strength and durability:
+But when they fail to lift the monks’ celestial weapons, Monkey performs an arcane ritual in which he bestows each prince with superhuman strength:

 行者才教三個王子都在暴紗亭後,靜室之間,畫了罡斗。教三人都俯伏在內,一個個瞑目寧神。這裡卻暗暗念動真言,誦動咒語,將仙氣吹入他三人心腹之中,把元神收歸本舍。傳與口訣,各授得萬千之膂力,運添了火候,卻像個脫胎換骨之法。運遍了子午周天,那三個小王子方才甦醒,一齊爬將起來,抹抹臉,精神抖擻,一個個骨壯筋強:大王子就拿得金箍棒,二王子就掄得九齒鈀,三王子就舉得降妖杖。